Anne Jackson’s Statement

 Anne Jackson’s Biography

 I belong to the Steering Group of European Tapestry Forum.
-I am a Visiting Tutor at the University of the Creative Arts, Farnham, UK, since 2016, and at West Dean College, Sussex, UK, also since 2016.
-I have published a number of catalogue essays and reviews, notably in Textile: The Journal of Cloth & Culture.
-Currently I am working toward a one-woman show at the Museum in the Park, Stroud, Gloucestershire, UK, running from September 30th-November 5th, 2017.
+I am an occasional Visiting Tutor at the University of the Creative Arts, Farnham, UK, and at West Dean College, Sussex, UK, since 2016.
+As well as my recent book, I have published a number of catalogue essays and reviews, notably in Textile: The Journal of Cloth & Culture.